| Safe Haskell | Safe |

 dataToQa :: (Quote m, Data a) => (Name -> k) -> (Lit -> m q) -> (k -> [m q] -> m q) -> (forall b.
 Data b => b -> Maybe (m q)) -> a -> m q Source #

-cases, a common usage is just const Nothing
+cases, a common usage is just const Nothing, which results in

 no overloading.